1995 TAAC men's basketball tournament

 The Golden Panthers, therefore, received the TAAC's automatic bid to the 1995 NCAA tournament, their first Division I tournament appearance.

 Even though the TAAC added one more team for the 1994–95 season (Campbell), the tournament field remained fixed at eight.
 Along with Campbell, fellow newcomers College of Charleston (who won the TAAC regular season title) and Florida Atlantic were not part of the final bracket.
+Charleston was a transitioning member into Division I and therefore did not play.